kenoc1/bi-p02-thesis-topic-evaluation/README.md

 python3 importer.py
 ```

+Data cleaning:
+Same data items for date 24.05.2023 on different pages where based on crawler issuer or Stud.Ip problem.
+To solve this, execute [CLEANING-SQL-File](cleaning.sql).
+This will overwrite the date 24.05.2023 with the data from date 23.05.2023.

 # Visualisation
 Go to [localhost:3000](localhost:3000), create an Account and log in to metabase.
 > **_NOTE:_**  use host.docker.internal instead of localhost for the host